apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 docker logs --tail 10 docker-swarm_dolphinscheduler-api_1 # show last 10 lines from the end of the logs
 ```

-### How to Scale Master and Worker by docker-compose?
+### How to Scale Master and Worker by Docker Compose?

 Scale master to 2 instances: